 An affair with chemistry in high school led me twice to the International Chemistry Olympiad.
-However, I learned from hands-on experience in organic chemistry lab that I did not want to pursue a wet-lab career.
+However, I learned from hands-on experience in organic chemistry labs that I did not want to pursue a wet-lab career.
 Therefore I decided to study computer science at Caltech, where it was also possible to put an emphasis on biochemistry.
 Caltech's Summer Undergraduate Research Fellowship (SURF) provided me with the opportunity to work in David Baker's lab in Seattle.
-During a year-long study term in Dresden, I worked on automatically analyzing single molecule force spectroscopy spectra with Daniel Müller.
+During a year-long study term in Dresden, I worked on automatically analyzing single molecule force spectroscopy spectra with Daniel J. Müller.
 Later, I worked in Michael Schroeder's lab on protein-protein interfaces, again with SURF funding.
 I received my PhD (Dr. rer. nat.) from the University of Heidelberg with summa cum laude after research in the lab of Peer Bork at the EMBL in Heidelberg.
 The topic of my PhD thesis was: "Integrating chemical and protein interactions: From interaction networks to human phenotypes."

-* - These authors contributed equally.
 Arabic numerals: peer reviewed papers.
 Roman numerals: meeting reports etc.